Entrance to administration building Ranger Station - Mt Shasta CA

-The Mount Shasta Ranger Station was constructed by the Civilian Conservation Corps in 1935 in classic rustic park style.
-The original Ranger Station consists of three buildings – the main office, the timber management office and a guest house – which remain in pristine condition.
+The Mount Shasta Ranger Station was constructed by the Civilian Conservation Corps (CCC) in 1935 in classic rustic park style.
+The original Ranger Station consists of several buildings, including the main office/visitors’ center, timber management office, guest house and auxiliary buildings – which remain in pristine condition.

 A relief map of the Shasta-Trinity area hangs in the lobby of the main building.
 It probably comes from the same Berkeley workshop that produced relief maps of San Francisco and Los Angeles, among others.
 It is dated 1935.